Funding4HomeCare

 No one likes surprise fees.
 Be upfront about any potential costs beyond your standard hourly rate.
 This could include mileage for transporting a client to appointments, the cost of specialized supplies, or higher rates for holidays and after-hours care.
 Documenting these potential charges in your client agreement is the best way to ensure everyone is on the same page.
 This level of financial transparency gives families peace of mind and helps them plan for the total cost of care without any unexpected hits to their budget.
 When you’re open about all possible expenses, you reduce the chance of miscommunication and reinforce your agency’s reputation for being honest and reliable.

-Common Myths About Home Care Costs
+Debunking Common Myths About Home Care Costs

 When families are looking for care, cost is one of the biggest concerns they have.
 As an agency owner, you’re likely fielding questions about pricing and payment all the time.
 Understanding the common misconceptions about home care costs can help you have clearer conversations with clients and set realistic expectations from the start.
 Clearing up this confusion not only builds trust but also helps families plan better, ensuring they can get the care they need without financial surprises.
 Let’s walk through some of the most common myths and get to the facts.

-What Insurance Really Covers
+Myth: Insurance Covers Everything

 A major myth is that health insurance, including Medicare, will cover all home care expenses.
 The reality is much more specific.
 While insurance can be a great help, its coverage is often limited.
 For instance, Medicare’s coverage of home health care typically applies to short-term, skilled nursing care after a hospital stay, not long-term personal care like help with bathing or meals.
 Medicaid rules vary widely by state, and private health insurance plans have their own distinct policies.
 Helping clients understand their specific benefits is a key part of the intake process and manages expectations about what will be paid for out-of-pocket.